-Have you ever been to a beach and just stood there, admiring the scenery, without a worry in the world?
-It’s truly an experience to relish.
-There is a truly magical feeling in the intermittent sound of waves crashing, an atmosphere exuding inexplicable serenity.
+Have you ever been to a beach and just stood there, admiring the view, without a worry in the world?
+It’s truly an experience to relish, right?
+There is a magical feeling in the intermittent sound of waves crashing, an atmosphere exuding inexplicable serenity.
 The steady rise and fall of the tides over the course of the day, a slowed pace that promotes relaxation and calm.

-It was at a moment like this when a thought came to me: can lakes have tides too?
+It was during one such moment when a thought struck me: do lakes also have tides?

-Let’s take a plunge into this idea and see where we come up for air…
+Let’s take a plunge into this question and see what we find…

 How Are Waves Formed?

-If you’ve ever spent 24 hours on a beach, you will have noticed that the shoreline changes (sometimes drastically) in that relatively short span of time.
-This shift is caused by the forces of gravitation, which are constantly at play.
-The force pulls the water up and tides are formed.
+If you’ve ever spent 24 hours straight on a beach, you will have likely noticed that the shoreline changes (sometimes drastically) in that relatively short span of time.
+This shift is caused by the forces of gravitation, which are constantly working, pulling the water up and forming the tides.

-Theoretically, yes, it does.
+Theoretically, yes.
 In fact, this tidal pull applies to everything—even land masses!
-That might sound crazy, but it’s true, so technically, lakes should also produce tides.
-However, in reality, they don’t.
+That might sound crazy, but it’s true.
+With that in mind, technically, lakes should also produce tides, yet they don’t seem to.

-People sometimes say that they have also seen tides in lakes, but there is an explanation behind that.
-There is something that is often mistaken for tidal movement, which is called a seiche (pronounced saysh), or a standing wave, which can reach several meters in height.
-Let’s have a look at this phenomenon:
+People sometimes say that they have seen tides in lakes, but there is a different explanation for that.
+There is something that is often mistaken for tidal movement, called a seiche (pronounced saysh), or a standing wave, which can reach several meters in height.

 Seiches are caused when very strong winds and changes in atmospheric pressure push water from one end of a body of water to the other.
 When the wind stops, the water naturally rebounds to the other side of the enclosed area.
-The water then continues to oscillate back and forth for hours or even days.
+The water then continues to oscillate back and forth for hours, or even days.
 Thus, it appears to be a full-fledged tide, which is likely what you’ve seen in the past around lakes and small bodies of water.